BreadedApples/Quizlet-bot/README.md

 # Quizlet-bot-hack
-mostly all credit goes to snowlord7.
-He is the best
+all credit goes to snowlord7 and jaeheonshim.
+They are the best